affinidi/affinidi-interop-test-service/README.md

 # Setup
 - Please check this for [internal affinidi development](./docs/affinity-dev-setup.md)
-- Please check this for [open-srouce development](./docs/external-dev-setup.md)
+- Please check this for [open-source development](./docs/external-dev-setup.md)